joelouthan/Theologicus/src/doctrine-christ-saves/05-the-covenant-of-god.md

 How do you know you are elect?

->John 3:14–15 “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, so that everyone who believes in him may have eternal life.
+>John 3:14–15 "Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, so that everyone who believes in him may have eternal life.

-Do you look upon the Son lifted up in resurrection and believe?
+Do you look upon the Son lifted in resurrection and believe?
 Count yourself elected because you believe.
 Count yourself a child of God because you have turned to the Christ.
-Count yourself to be his people and he is your God because you know that God is not a liar and you believe him!
+Count yourself among his people, and he is your God, because you know that God is not a liar and you believe Him.

 Count yourself!